Find flights

 For those looking to save time traveling to Havana, London offers the quickest one-way flight (10 hours 10 minutes).

 Yes.
-Those touching down at Havana Jose Marti Intl Airport can take advantage of the car hire services offered upon their arrival.
+Those touching down at Havana Jose Marti Intl can take advantage of the car hire services offered upon their arrival.

 See more FAQs